shnmusa/innoNlpCase/README.md

 # Keyword Proposition

-Three different method is used to extract keywords and their weights.
+Three different methods are used to extract keywords and their weights.
 A sample output:
 ```
 {
     "textRank": {